Alleged cop killer pleads not guilty

 ISP reports say a SWAT member overheard Woodring talking to himself and saying that gun accidentally went off by itself.

 Hines was also present for the autopsy, which showed a gunshot wound to the back of Chisum to be the cause of death.
-Chisum had been wearing his service belt; his service pistol was recovered which was still secured in the holster.
+Chisum had been wearing his service belt; his service pistol was recovered, still secured in the holster.

 Following the evidence provided by Jochums, Judge Ewing found probable clause that a crime may have been committed.